+44 (0) 15 64 793552

 European Transport Conference Awards

 The European Transport Conference Awards are presented annually at the conference.
-The awards are made up of the Goudappel Land-Use/Transportation Award, the Jacobs Award for Most Innovative use of Data, and the AET Young Researchers' and Practitioners' Forum Neil Mansfield Award.
+The awards are made up of the Goudappel Land-Use/Transportation Award, the Jacobs Award for Most Innovative use of Data, the AET Young Researchers' and Practitioners' Forum Neil Mansfield Award and the Systematica Fabio Casiroli Award for the best paper focusing on the concept of time-based urban mobility, in relation to accessibility, proximity, and social, economic and environmental sustainability.

 Goudappel Land-Use/Transportation Award